jlincodes/snack-academy/README.md

 ## Background and Overview
 ### The Problem:
-Tight schedules at App Academy, limited in-house refreshments and prices at nearby stores make it inconvenient and expensive to buy quality coffee and snacks while at school.
+Tight schedules at App Academy, limited in-house refreshments, and prices at nearby stores make it inconvenient and expensive to buy quality coffee and snacks while at school.

 ### The Solution:
 Create a refreshments pop-up store powered by a native mobile app to manage orders and process payments via Stripe.